Research Programs

 • Improved technology for voice quantification

-• Vocal fold scarring, wound healing, genetic engineering
+• Vocal fold scar, wound healing, genetic engineering

 • Cochlear implantation